Last updated: 4/14/2007

-I play Magenta, whose voice I fell in love with on the film soundtrack in 1978.
-I've served as a costume judge at the Anaheim con in California (1997), the NYC con (1998), Denver Rocks the Rockies (1999), Transylvania '99, East Coast 2000 (Allentown), Bay Area 2000, the 25th Anniversary (2000), the Philadelphia Con (2002), The Denton Affair (Manchester, UK, 2006) and the Untoucha-Touchables Con (Chicago, 2006) although listing these as credentials makes little sense, as the List you're looking at is the reason I was asked.
+I play Magenta, whose voice I fell in love with on the film soundtrack in 1978, and occasionally the Usherette (Trixie).
+I've served as a costume judge at the Anaheim con in California (1997), the NYC con (1998), Denver Rocks the Rockies (1999), Transylvania '99, East Coast 2000 (Allentown), Bay Area 2000, the 25th Anniversary (2000), the Philadelphia Con (2002), The Denton Affair (Manchester, UK, 2006) the Untoucha-Touchables Con (Chicago, 2006), and the 35th Anniversary (LA, 2010) although listing these as credentials makes little sense, as the List you're looking at is the reason I was asked.
 I was honored to receive the BOSS award in April 1998 at the NYC con for my contributions to the Rocky Horror Internet community, and to receive a Fan Award at the 25th Anniversary.
 I was interviewed on the BBC World Service radio program "Outlook" on the occasion of the Rocky Horror Show's 30th anniversary.
-For my work on this site I received a David at the Frankie Goes to Hollywood convention (the "Golden Sphincter" award--hmm).
+For my work on this site I received a David at the 2001 Frankie Goes to Hollywood convention (the "Golden Sphincter" award--hmm).

-Other PastimesIn real life, I work as an engineer in the food industry, making yummy things to go into ice cream and yogurt.
-I enjoy collecting Rocky Horror items, spending way too much time on-line, reading, foreign languages, dark chocolate, women's history, vegetarian cooking, and ancient Egypt.
+Other PastimesIn real life, I'm an engineer, working in project management.
+I enjoy collecting Rocky Horror items, reading, foreign languages, dark chocolate, women's history, vegetarian cooking, puttering around in the garden, and ancient Egypt.

 What I Look Like